Don't Cut Corners

 There are usually two reasons for cut corners: The rider is a novice who has never been taught how to steer through them correctly, or worse, the rider is an experienced person who has let bad habits creep in.
 The horse, on the other hand, may be unschooled or stiff and thus takes the easier option.
 In most cases, however, the first reason is the cause of the problem.

-If there were an opinion poll of favorite places to ride, arena corners would probably end up at the bottom of the list.
 To most riders, riding corners properly is completely uninspiring and of little or no importance.
 But that's a dangerous notion, especially for dressage competitors.
 Well-ridden corners can be a valuable source of extra marks—perhaps making the difference between winning a ribbon and going home empty-handed.
 Even better, they can also provide extra space to work in and allow more thinking time during the test.
 For example, let's assume that a halt is required at the C marker on the short side of the arena, and the horse is working on the right rein (going clockwise).
 If the corner after H is ridden in a wide arc, there will only be a few straight strides before C is reached.
 That means there will be less time to prepare the horse for a square halt.